May 05, 2021

-How dangerous is oilfield work?
-The answer to that question is that it can be very dangerous.
-Oilfield workers are constantly exposed to heavy equipment, heights, chemicals, and moving vehicles.
-They often work long, tiring hours.
-Workers may be pressured by employers to do more work in less time.
-They must deal with bad weather conditions, including high winds, strong storms, freezing temperatures, and intense sunlight.
-All of these things can lead to serious accidents that result in injuries and even fatalities.
-But oilfield jobs often pay well, so many workers take the risk so they can provide a good income for their family.
+It’s no surprise that oilfield work can be very dangerous.
+Oilfield workers are constantly exposed to heavy machinery, heights, chemicals, moving vehicles, and many other hazards.
+They must often deal with bad weather conditions, including high winds, strong storms, freezing temperatures, and intense sunlight.
+Many of them work long, tiring hours–in some jobs, oilfield workers may work 7 to 14 days in a row before getting a day off, Bureau of Labor Statistics (BLS) data shows.
+They may be pressured by oil industry employers to do more work in less time.
+All of these things can lead to accidents that result in serious injuries and, sadly, fatalities.
+But because oilfield jobs often pay very well, many workers take the risk so they can provide a good income for their families.

 - Roustabouts – Roustabouts, or roughnecks, help with a variety of things in oilfields.
-They handle drills, pumps, and other equipment that can malfunction and cause serious mishaps.
+They operate drills, pumps, and other equipment that can malfunction and cause serious mishaps.

-- Truck drivers – Driving accidents are a leading cause of death for oil workers.
-Semi-truck drivers and other oil transportation workers on oilfields are expected to put in long hours, leading to fatigue and accidents.
+- Truck drivers – Driving accidents are a leading cause of death for oilfield workers.
+Semi truck drivers and other oil transportation workers on oilfields are expected to put in long hours, leading to fatigue and accidents.

 - Drillers – Drillers run the drills that bore into drill holes.
 They also handle other oil rig equipment.

-- Motormen – Motormen are responsible for working with and maintaining equipment, including engines.
+- Motormen – Motormen are responsible for working with and maintaining complex and potentially hazardous equipment, including engines.

 - Falls from heights

 - Fires and explosions